 Tengo is the 10-year-old son of workers on Oom Koos’s large farm in the Transvaal.
 He longs to go to school like his friend Frikkie, who visits his uncle’s farm on holidays.
 But Tengo’s family is too poor to pay for the education that comes free to whites.
 He finally gets his wish at age 14.
 Tengo goes to live with his cousin in a squalid township outside Johannesburg and studies furiously.
 After three years, he is almost ready for college, but a year-long school boycott ruins his chances and he is drawn into the fight against apartheid.
 When he and Frikkie meet in a violent confrontation, Tengo realizes that he will carry on the struggle for freedom as a scholar, not a soldier.
 The writing here is powerful, evoking in minute detail daily life and the broad landscapes of the country.

 A boy in long-ago China sees the world around him from a butterfly’s point of view.

 A small bear goes for a stroll in the park with his parents, leaving their bowls of porridge cooling on the kitchen table.
 Meanwhile, a girl with golden hair is hopelessly lost in a big, frightening city when she comes across a house with the door left invitingly open.
 Inside are three bowls of porridge in the kitchen, three chairs in the living room, and three comfortable-looking beds upstairs, and no one seems to be home . . .

-A boy and his elephant escape into the jungle when the Viet Cong attack his village immediately after the Vietnam war, in this new novel by the Newbery Medal-winning author of “Kira-Kira, Cracker!”
+A boy and his elephant escape into the jungle when the Viet Cong attack his village immediately after the Vietnam war.
 Includes a special note from the author.